Accused drunk driver crosses soccer field to reach bar | CBC News

 According to police, witnesses saw a vehicle jump a concrete curb and drive across the recreation centre's outdoor pitch.

-Police found the vehicle parked across two handicapped spaces at a nearby bar, telltale clods of turf jammed into its front end.
+Police found the vehicle parked across two accessible parking spaces at a nearby bar, telltale clods of turf jammed into its front end.

 Police found the vehicle's owner inside the bar and took her to the police station for a breathalyzer.
 After two tests, police determined the Odessa, Ont., woman was more than three times over the legal alcohol limit.